BrooksResearchGroup-UM/FastMBAR/docs/source/butane_PMF.rst

 Two steps are required to compute PMF using FastMBAR based on umbrella sampling.
 Firstly, we need to compute the relative free energies of the biased ensembles used in umbrella sampling, i.e., the NVT ensembles with biased potential energies.
-Secondly, samples from umbreall sampling are reweighted to compute the PMF.
+Secondly, samples from umbrella sampling are reweighed to compute the PMF.

-Simulations in umbrealla sampling have different biasing potential energies.
+Simulations in umbrella sampling have different biasing potential energies.
 They are viewed as different thermodynamic states.
 Therefore, we have :math:`M` states and samples from these states.
 As shown in Usage, we can use FastMBAR to compute the relative free energies of these :math:`M` states.